cyberark/secretless-broker/design/simpler-configuration.md

   internal and not visible to end-users.
 - Update the configuration CRD to follow the new model (#715) - until we make these updates, CRDs will remain in beta and will use the old style Secretless configuration
+- Multiple http handlers on a single port / socket
+  We have not decided on the final syntax for http with multiple configured backends yet.
+Some things we'd like to be able to support with the http definition:
+  - Connections to multiple different endpoints flowing through a single port / socket file
+  - Supporting connections to multiple different versions of the same connection type through the same port / socket file (eg connections to different AWS accounts)